google/comprehensive-rust/src/bare-metal/microcontrollers/other-projects.md

    * It uses the Cortex-M NVIC (Nested Virtual Interrupt Controller) for scheduling rather than a proper kernel.
    * Cortex-M only.
+ * Google uses TockOS on the Haven microcontroller for Titan security keys.
+ * FreeRTOS is mostly written in C, but there are Rust bindings for writing applications.

 </details>